-Graduate Journal of Food Studies Examines Booze at University
+The Graduate Journal of Food Studies Examines Booze in College

 The Graduate Journal of Food Studies (GJFS) is published digitally by the Graduate Association for Food Studies.
-Its website states:
+The website states:

 The Graduate Association for Food Studies (GAFS) is the official graduate student caucus of the Association for the Study of Food and Society (ASFS).
 GAFS is an interdisciplinary academic community founded in the spring of 2014 with the goals of connecting graduate students interested in food and promoting their exceptional work.
 The Association publishes the digital Graduate Journal of Food Studies and hosts the Future of Food Studies conference for graduate students to present, discuss, and network.
 Our first Conference took place in 2015 at Harvard University.

-The most recent issue of the Journal includes an article by Gretchen Sneegas, a doctoral candidate at University of Georgia.
-See it here, “Dry Campus, My Ass: An Autoethnography of U.S. Academic Drinking Culture”.
+A recent issue of the Journal includes an article by Gretchen Sneegas, a doctoral candidate at University of Georgia.
+See here, “Dry Campus, My Ass: An Autoethnography of U.S. Academic Drinking Culture”.

-Sneegas’ article is very useful, combining an academic approach with her personal testimony of U.S. grad school’s pervasive alcohol culture.
-Her style reminded me of the telegraphic yet impactful tone of Mass Observation, the social research project in Britain that studied phases of British life for a generation from about 1936.
+Sneegas’ article is very useful, combining an academic approach with her personal testimony of American grad school’s pervasive alcohol culture.
+Her telegraphic yet impactful style reminded me of Mass Observation, the social research project that studied phases of British life for 30 years from 1936.

-Sneegas explains how social events at conferences or other off-campus academic or professional gatherings often involve drinking.
-Whether at meet-and-greet, the after-party of a conference dinner, or post-field trip klatch, alcohol makes an appearance.
+Sneegas explains how social events at conferences or other professional gatherings, sometimes off-campus, often involve drinking.
+Whether at a meet-and-greet, the after-party for a conference dinner, or post-field trip klatch, alcohol makes an appearance.

 The implied pressure to participate is omnipresent.
-She notes that women, often smaller than the average male, can handle the same amount of alcohol differently, with different implications for them, potentially.
+She states that women, often smaller than the average male, can handle alcohol differently, with different implications for them, potentially.

-She queries why this culture exists, it even penetrates campuses advertising a “dry” culture.
-She explains how stratagems are necessary to avoid alcohol such as brandishing faux hard drinks, or declining to attend some functions.
+She queries why this exists, which can even affect campuses advertising a “dry” culture.
+She explains that stratagems are sometimes necessary to avoid alcohol such as brandishing a faux hard drink, or declining to attend some functions.
 She states:

 We are all pressured in ways both subtle and flagrant into accepting, and reproducing, an occupational culture of alcohol use (and abuse) that is indirect, elusive, nearly invisible.
 Invisible, that is, to those who partake.
 We drinkers are the ruling class, imposing our values and expectations and worldviews so that they become the cultural norm.
 Our careers and campuses are steeped within an ideology of alcohol.